okohll/abdocs/content/docs/views/joins/_index.md

 Finally, we'd join the two views together, the product/month combinations on the left, the sales view on the right, choosing the 'product month' calculations from each as the fields to match on.

 That would enable us to create a calculation totalling sales for each product/month, including zeros where there were no sales.

+## Removing joins
+Before removing a join, you first need to remove any uses of the joined object (table or view) from the view.
+To do that
+1) In the 'fields' panel of the view, remove any fields which are from the joined object.
+The source of each field is shown to the right of the field name.
+That includes any dimmed 'Link to...' fields, which are primary keys.
+2) Still in the 'field' panel, check if any fields from the joined object are referenced from any calculations (shown in purple in the fields list).
+If so, remove those calculations or edit them to remove the reference
+3) Check the [filters]({{<relref "/docs/views/filters">}}) panel to see if any joined objects are used in a filter.
+If so, remove that filter
+4) It's also possible a join may be there as an intermediate to another join.
+In that case, you need to work backwards removing any dependent joins first.

+If you still can't remove a join, it may be that a field from the joined object is referenced elsewhere in the view setup - you can check other view panels like 'properties and options' or the 'workflow' panels.